-The courses are graded entirely on a Credit/No Credit basis.
-These courses are indicated in the Schedule of Classes.
-Units earned in such courses shall not be considered as part of the 15 unit limit in the Optional Credit/No Credit policy.
+These courses receive Credit or No Credit.
+The Schedule of Classes lists these courses.
+Units earned will not be considered part of the 15-unit limit in the Optional Credit/No Credit policy.

-Courses approved for Credit/No Credit will be indicated on the student's permanent record as "CR" with units earned and no grade points or "NC" with no units earned and no grade points.
-Units attempted for which "NC" is recorded shall be considered in probation and dismissal procedures.
-The student is required to take all tests, complete all assignments, and shall be subject to withdrawal and attendance regulations.
-Standards of evaluation are identical for all students.
-The student shall petition for an optional Credit/No Credit course through the Admissions and Records Office.
+No grade points or "NC" with no units earned and no grade points.
+Units attempted for which "NC" is recorded are considered on probation and dismissal procedures.
+You can petition for an optional Credit/No Credit course through the Admissions & Records Office.
 The approval for such a class must be no later than the end of the first 30 percent of the term.

-Only courses which are A.A.
-Degree applicable may be placed on the optional course list by the departments.
-Also, "CR" or "NC" grades cannot be converted to a letter grade once the approval form has been filed in the Admissions and Records Office.
+Only courses that are AA degree applicable may be placed on the optional course list by departments.
+"CR" or "NC" grades cannot be converted to a letter grade once an approval form has been filed in the Admissions & Records Office.

-- The student must have a cumulative grade point average 2.0 in all college units attempted.
+- Cumulative 2.0 grade point average in all college units attempted.